molily/molily.de/_posts/2017-11-25-robust-javascript.md

 There are thousands of ways HTML, CSS and JavaScript might fail, and it happens every day, on almost every website.
 But when HTML or CSS fail, the impact is rather limited.
 A web page may still be usable in spite of several HTML and CSS errors.
 In contrast, a single JavaScript error may render the whole website unusable.
 Sometimes there are ways to recover, but the user might not be aware of them.

-In this guide, we investigate why JavaScript might fail and how to prevent or handle these errors in a graceful way that ensures a working website.
+In this guide, we will investigate why JavaScript might fail and how to prevent or handle these errors in a graceful way that ensures a working website.

 ### The browser as a runtime environment